emmercm/www/src/blog/_confidence-is-worth-something.md

 I'm reviving an API migration project that stalled out a year and a half ago.
 Most of the code was completed previously, left behind feature flags that were never fully enabled.
 Some of them were enabled at some point, but caused a regression, and were rolled back.
 Even after fixing the regressions individually, the feature flags were not enabled again, for fear of what else might regress.
 We lacked confidence in the changes.

 We ended up with Schrödinger's migration: we didn't know if the migration was safe or not until we tried it in production.
-The classic push-and-pray method.
+The classic push-and-pray method, a surefire way to erode customer trust.
 So the code languished for a year and a half without being exercised.

+The path forward was clear: we needed as much confidence in the c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MzU0MTkzMCwxNzA3NDMwNzkwLC00OT
-YyOTY1MSwtMzM5Nzk4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3
-OTEsLTEwMDYxNDA0NjRdfQ==
+eyJoaXN0b3J5IjpbOTYwNTg0ODAxLDE3MDc0MzA3OTAsLTQ5Nj
+I5NjUxLC0zMzk3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5
+MSwtMTAwNjE0MDQ2NF19
 -->